likith012/IMLE-Net/README.md

 many different co-occurring diseases.
 The ECG waveform records are annotated by two certified cardiologists.
-Each ECG record has labels assigned out of a set of 71 different statements conforming to the Standard communications pro- tocol for computer assisted electrocardiography (SCP-ECG) standard.
+Each ECG record has labels assigned out of a set of 71 different statements conforming to the Standard communications protocol for computer assisted electrocardiography (SCP-ECG) standard.
 The ECG waveform was originally recorded at a sampling rate of 400 Hz and downsampled to 100 Hz.
 All the experiments in our work were performed using the 100